Written Comphensive Exams

 - Professional Identity/Professional Psychology.

 Students have two hours to complete each section of the exam (i.e., approximately two hours per question).
 The Written Comprehensive Exam is designed to assess knowledge and conceptual ability in a wide range of areas.
 In preparing for the exam, students are advised to develop complete responses that are well supported by appropriate written materials (e.g., books, chapters, and articles that have been assigned in courses).
 The Written Comprehensive Exam for the Combined-Integrated Doctoral Program is scheduled annually during the summer semester.
-Two-year students must complete the Written Comprehensive Exam at the end of their first year in the Combined-Integrated Doctoral Program.
-Three-year students may complete the written comprehensive exam either at the end of their first year or at the end of their second year in the Combined-Integrated Doctoral Program.
+Students complete the written comprehensive exam at the end of their second year.